 The host also maintains a pointer (READ) into the status queue.
 Each time it services an entry, it increments a counter (UPDATE++).
-When this counter reaches a host-specified threshold (INTERVAL), the host informs the SAR of its current queue position by writing READ_UD in the queue's base table register.
+When this counter reaches a host-specified threshold (INTERVAL), the host informs the SAR of its current queue position by writing READ\UD in the queue's base table register.

+3.3 Write-Only Control and Status
-3.3.2.3 Overflow Conditions

-An overflow condition occurs when the SAR attempts to write a status queue entry, but the status queue entry is unavailable.
-This condition can happen for both the segmentation and reassembly status queues.
-Chapter 4.0 and Chapter 5.0 describe the handling of this event.
+3.3.2.3 Overflow Conditions An overflow condition occurs when the SAR attempts to write a status queue entry, but the status queue entry is unavailable.
+This condition may happen for both the segmentation and reassembly status queues.
+Chapter 4.0, Segmentation Coprocessor, and Chapter 5.0, Reassembly Coprocessor, describe the handling of this event.
 In either case, the result is severe and therefore undesirable.
-The host control service rate of the status queue should match or exceed the status queue reporting rate of the CN8236.

-The CN8236 detects an overflow condition by comparing its current WRITE pointer to the READ_UD pointer, that is, the last known host READ position.
+The host control service rate of the status queue should match or exceed the status queue reporting rate of the RS8234.
+The RS8234 detects an overflow condition by comparing its current WRITE pointer to the READ_UD pointer, i.e., the last known host READ position.
 If WRITE points to the entry immediately before the READ_UD (WRITE = READ_UD -1), the SAR detects the imminent overflow condition.
 To inform the host of the event, the SAR sets the overflow indication bit (OVFL) in the exhausted status queue.
-Since it cannot report status, the CN8236 segmentation and reassembly processing is temporarily halted for VCCs assigned to the overflowed status queue only.
+Since it cannot report status, the RS8234 segmentation and reassembly processing is temporarily halted for VCCs assigned to the overflowed status queue only.
 All other processes and queues remain operational.

-3.3.2.4 Status Queue Interrupt Delay has been added in order to reduce the interrupt processing load on the host.
+3.3.2.4 Status Queue Interrupt Delay Status Queue Interrupt Delay has been added in order to reduce the interrupt processing load on the host.
 This is valuable in a Network Interface Card (NIC)-based solution, where the SAR resides in an environment in which the host is not dedicated to datacom processing.
-Both a timer hold-off mechanism and an event counter mechanism are implemented and work in parallel.
-The timer hold-off mechanism uses the ALARM1 and CLOCK register resources to implement an interval timer.
+Both a timer holdoff mechanism and an event counter mechanism are implemented and work in parallel.
+The timer holdoff mechanism uses the ALARM1 and CLOCK register resources to implement an interval timer.
 Interrupts due to status queue writes, either host or local, are delayed until the timer expires.
 The event counter mechanism delays the assertion of the interrupt due to status queue writes until a fixed number of status queue writes have occurred.
 Both mechanisms work in parallel (not in series) if enabled, so that either mechanism needs to expire before the interrupt propagates to the output pin.
 Interrupts due to conditions other than status queue writes are not delayed.

-Timer Hold-off Mechanism

-The timer hold-off mechanism is enabled by setting INT_DELAY (EN_TIMER) to a logic high.
-The ALARM1 register is set to a value that holds off the interrupt for a specified period of time.
-The user initializes the CLOCK register to 0.
-When the value in the CLOCK register is greater than the value in the ALARM1 register, status queue interrupts are allowed to propagate to the appropriate interrupt pins, HINT or PINT.
-The CLOCK register is set to 0 once an interrupt has propagated to the output pin, thus closing the status queue write interrupt window.
-The timer mechanism cannot be used in both the PINT and HINT circuits at the same time.
-The timer mechanism is configured via the INT_DELAY (TIMER_LOC) bit.
+(See page 13-7 for specific information on the Interrupt Delay (INT_DELAY) register.)
+Timer Holdoff Mechanism The timer holdoff mechanism is enabled by setting INT_DELAY (EN_TIMER) to a logic high.
+The ALARM1 register is set to a value that will hold off the interrupt for a specified period of time.
+The user initializes the CLOCK register to zero.
+When the value in the CLOCK register is greater than the value in the ALARM1 register, status queue interrupts will be allowed to propagate to the appropriate interrupt pins, HINT or PINT.
+The CLOCK register is set to zero once an interrupt has propagated to the output pin, thus closing the status queue write interrupt window.
+The timer mechanism cannot be used in both the PINT\ and HINT\ circuits at the same time.
+The timer mechanism is configured via the INT\DELAY (TIMER\LOC) bit.